TAPR/TICC/docs/TICC_architecture.md

 ### Notes:
   - The STOP signal latches high until the TDC asserts INTB, so that STOP and the ISR never see more than one rising edge per measurement.
-  - INTB assertion delay after STOP: 2330 ns to 2472 ns.
+  - INTB assertion delay after STOP: 2330 ns to 2472 ns (per datasheet).
   - Earlier firmware versions supported the option to change the trigger edge from rising to falling.
 It turns out that this doesn't work because the stop gate triggers only on rising edge regardless of the